 The Story of the Virginia Girls Choir

-Singers come from across the greater Richmond area.
+Since the choir's founding in 2008, singers have come from across the greater Richmond area.
 The girls work to sing with spirit and understanding in a variety of musical styles, with the music of the Anglican tradition taking pride of place in their repertoire.
 They have performed under the direction of noted choir trainer Dr. Barry Rose, and have performed with recording artist and composer Ana Hernández.

-At St. Stephen’s, the choir sings Evensong every Wednesday at 5:30 p.m., and on alternating Sunday mornings.
+At St. Stephen’s, the choir sings Evensong every Wednesday at 5:30 p.m., and on Sunday mornings.
 The choir has also sung concerts and worship services at Chester Presbyterian Church; River Road Church, Baptist; St. Bridget’s Catholic Church, Richmond; The First Lady’s Luncheon and for the National Association of Women in Business awards, both at the Omni hotel, Richmond; at the Diamond for Flying Squirrels games; Epiphany Church, Danville; Bruton Parish Church, Williamsburg; St. Paul’s Church, K St., Washington, DC; Washington National Cathedral; St. Bartholomew’s Church, NY; St. Luke’s Church, East Hampton, NY; St. William the Abbot Catholic Church, NY.

 On tour in England in 2012, the choir sang with the Girls Choirs of Lincoln Cathedral and the of All Saints Church, Northampton.
 They also sang at Eye Church, the East Anglia Children’s Hospice, and for the Mayor of Ipswich at the Ipswich Cultural Center.